1. Home

 Your laptop is your go-to tool for engineering tasks, so it should match your needs without burning a hole in your pocket.
-I’ve done some digging and found laptops that won’t let you down.
+I’ve done some digging and found the best laptops for engineering students that won’t let you down.

 Considering factors like price, battery life, CPU, weight, and storage space, what makes a good engineering laptop depends on your focus.
 If you’re into 3D design, get one that can handle graphics and CAD software.
 Coders aim for a laptop with a powerful processor.
 Simulations more your thing?
 Look for one with enough RAM.